-We had cash, cash equivalents, and short-term deposits of \$117.6 million and \$118.9 million as of December 31, 2020 and March 31, 2021, respectively.
+We had cash, cash equivalents, and short-term deposits of \$117.6 million as of December 31, 2020.
 Cash and cash equivalents consist of cash in banks and bank deposits.
 Short-term deposits consist of deposits that mature within one year.
-In addition, we had \$3.0 million and \$4.4 million of restricted cash as of December 31, 2020 and March 31, 2021, respectively, that primarily consists of deposits to back letters of credit related to certain operating leases.
+In addition, we had \$3.0 million of restricted cash as of December 31, 2020, that primarily consists of deposits to back letters of credit related to certain operating leases.
 Our cash, cash equivalents, and short-term deposits are held for working capital purposes.
 Such interest-earning instruments carry a degree of interest rate risk.
 The primary objectives of our investment activities are the preservation of capital, the fulfillment of liquidity needs and the fiduciary control of cash.
 We do not enter into investments for trading or speculative purposes.
-We did not have any debt outstanding as of December 31, 2019 and 2020, and March 31, 2021.
-Due to the short-term nature of cash, cash equivalents, and short-term deposits, a hypothetical 10% change in interest rates during any of the periods presented would not have materially impacted our consolidated financial statements for the periods presented.
+We did not have any debt outstanding as of December 31, 2019 and 2020.
+Due to the short-term nature of cash, cash equivalents, and short-term deposits, a hypothetical 10% change in interest rates during any of the periods presented would not have materially impacted our consolidated financial statements for the years ended December 31, 2019 and 2020.